The best dressed stars on the Met Gala red carpet

 Bee Carrozzini

-The film producer and daughter of Wintour posed at the event in black gown and heels, along with red and silver earrings.
+The film producer and daughter of Wintour posed at the event in black gown by Alexander McQueen.
+Her look also featured a pair of heels and silver earrings.

 Fabiola Beracasa Beckman